List of Detroit Red Wings award winners: NHL All-Rookie Team

 The NHL All-Rookie Team consists of the top rookies at each position as voted on by the Professional Hockey Writers' Association.
 Steve Yzerman was the first Red Wing selected, in the 1983–84 season.
 Goaltender Jimmy Howard is the most recently selected player, having been named to the team in 2009–10.

 All-Star Game selections

 The National Hockey League All-Star Game is a mid-season exhibition game held annually between many of the top players of each season.
 Sixty-four All-Star Games have been held since 1947, with at least one player chosen to represent the Red Wings in each year.
-The All-Star game has not been held in various years: 1979 and 1987 due to the 1979 Challenge Cup and Rendez-vous '87 series between the NHL and the Soviet national team, respectively, 1995, 2005, and 2013 as a result of labor stoppages, 2006, 2010, and 2014 because of the Winter Olympic Games, and 2021 as a result of the COVID-19 pandemic.
+The All-Star game has not been held in various years: 1979 and 1987 due to the 1979 Challenge Cup and Rendez-vous '87 series between the NHL and the Soviet national team, respectively, 1995, 2005, and 2013 as a result of labor stoppages, 2006, 2010, and 2014 because of the Winter Olympic Games, 2021 as a result of the COVID-19 pandemic, and 2025 when it was replaced by the 2025 4 Nations Face-Off.